tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 He carried the legendary Ara's Shield and Arc's Helm, and wielded the sword Deathbringer.
 He was one of the heroes who volunteered for the assault on Lord Roa's tower.

+Rhateph
+: Evil tyrant who conquered Avalon and transformed the realm into a land of endless winter.
+He founded the city Ghale, where he built his fortress called Rhateph Castle, also known as the castle of King Walter.

 Roa
 : Mayor of the City of Isla, and son of the Dark Lord.
 Lord Roa attempted to